For the right to be who you are

 Shortly after gender-neutral marriage laws came in effect in 2009, the Church of Sweden permitted same-sex ceremonies.
 Individual priests have the right to withstand but it is then up to the parish to find someone who will perform the ceremony.

 The Church of Sweden also arranges Rainbow masses.
-They aim to mirror every person’s equal worth, also from an LGBTQ perspective.
+They aim to mirror every person’s equal worth, also from an LGBTQI perspective.
 Malin Strindberg, priest at the Rainbow Mass, says:

 ‘Most priests are wise enough to understand that homosexual love is worth every bit as much as any other kind of love.’